 Aspen Tech Policy Hub Fellowship

-Our Fellowship program consists of two blocks: (1) a policy bootcamp that teaches fellows the basics of policymaking within the government or within the tech industry; and (2) a final project where fellows are required to create at least one practical policy output—for instance, mock legislation, toolkits for policymakers, white papers, op-eds, or an app.
+Our Fellowship program consists of two blocks: (1) a policy bootcamp that teaches fellows the basics of policymaking within the government or within industry; and (2) a final project where fellows are required to create at least one practical policy output—for instance, mock legislation, toolkits for policymakers, white papers, op-eds, or an app.

 Programming to support the development of policy outputs during the fellowship will include:

 - An orientation introducing fellows to the fellowship, to the other fellows, and to the policymaking process;